 I’m still here examines a dark time in Brazilian Politics

-In the drama "I'm Still Here," directed by Walter Salles and based on a memoir of the same name, the lack of justice permeates the film with a haunting despair.
-However, Salles deftly counterbalances this with profound humanity, ensuring that the faces of those struggling to survive are etched into our memories.
+In the drama "I'm Still Here," “Ainda Estou Aqui” by Walter Salles and based on a memoir of the same name by Marcelo Rubens Paiva, the lack of justice permeates the film with a haunting despair.
+However, Salles deftly counterbalances this with profound humanity, etching the faces of those struggling to survive into our memories.
 While the unseen horrors of history can perpetuate grave injustices, there is a poetic tragedy in following an individual dedicated to the pursuit of justice, even when it eludes them.

-From the outset, we witness Fernanda Torres' Eunice swimming in the waters off the Brazilian coast in 1971.
+From the outset, we witness Fernanda Torres' Eunice swimming in the waters off Rio de Janeiro in 1971.
 Despite her earnest attempts to build a contented life for herself and her family, we sense a world constricting around her.
 The film refrains from idealizing Eunice or minimizing the harsh realities she shouldn't have had to endure.
 Instead, it delicately portrays a life spent fighting for justice after her husband is taken from her.

-Debuting at the Toronto International Film Festival on Monday, the film focuses on a single family's journey amid a dark period in Brazilian history when a military dictatorship repressed dissent with an iron fist, imprisoning and killing dissidents throughout the 1970s.
+The film, which made its debut at the Toronto International Film Festival on Monday, centers on the journey of a single family during a turbulent period in Brazilian history, during which a military dictatorship brutally suppressed dissent, imprisoning and killing dissidents throughout the 1970s.
 While introducing us to Eunice and her family, director Salles weaves in moments of joy, highlighting their sense of community with their neighbors and each other.

 The movie "I'm Still Here" portrays the unsettling atmosphere of living under repression.
 Eunice, a woman left alone to raise five children while enduring surveillance, becomes determined to uncover the truth behind her husband's abduction by the military.
 The film delves into the little details of her life, showcasing the emotional turmoil she experiences.